noahehall/theBookOfNoah/languages/javascript/javascript.md

   - `this` is undefined in the global scope and functions not assigned to global objects
 - `break` Exits a 'switch' or a loop
 - `continue` Breaks one iteration (in the loop) if a specified condition occurs, and continues with the next iteration in the loop
-- `debugger` Stops the execution of JavaScript, and calls (if available) the debugging function
 - `do ... while` Executes a block of statements and repeats the block while a condition is true
 - `for` Marks a block of statements to be executed as long as a condition is true
 - `for ... in` Marks a block of statements to be executed for each element of an object (or array)